vacp2p/rfc/content/docs/rfcs/32/README.md

 ### Membership implementation

-For a valid signal, user's `identity commitment` (more on identity commitments below) must be exists in identity membership tree.
+For a valid signal, a user's `identity commitment` must exist in the identity membership tree.
+More on identity commitments below.
 Membership is proven by providing a membership proof (witness).
 The fields from the membership proof required for the verification are:
 `path_elements` and `identity_path_index`.